Mercuric amidochloride: Preparation and properties

 It arises from the reaction of mercury(II) chloride and ammonia (Calomel reaction), where the resulting mercuric amidochloride is highly insoluble.

-It forms white crystals in the shape of small prisms, which have earthy metallic taste.It consists of a zig-zag 1-dimensional polymer (HgNH2)_{n}| with chloride counterions.
+It forms white crystals in the shape of small prisms.
+It tastes earthy and metallic, but is a deadly poison and should not be ingested.

+At the molecular level, it organizes as a zig-zag 1-dimensional polymer (HgNH2)_{n}| with chloride counterions.

 It is stable in air, but darkens on exposure to light.
-Sublimes without melting at dull red heat.

-This substance is a deadly poison.
-If improperly handled, may cause dangerous environmental pollution, in soil, water bodies and air.
-When heated to decomposition, emits very toxic and irritating fumes of hydrogen chloride, nitrogen oxides, and mercury, thus, closed containers with this chemical may explode upon contact with heat.
-It is very toxic by inhalation, ingestion or contact with skin and its toxicity may be fatal.
-May cause dermatitis and psoriasis vulgaris.
-It is corrosive to the mucous membranes.
-It is not classified as a carcinogen in humans.
+It does not melt, even at dull red heat, instead subliming and decomposing to gaseous mercury, hydrogen chloride, and nitrogen oxides.
+Consequently sealed containers with this chemical may explode when heated.

+The substance is a lethal poison, although not a carcinogen.
+It is toxic by inhalation, ingestion or dermal absorption.
+In lesser cases, it may instead cause dermatitis and skin lesions or corrode the mucous membranes.
+If improperly handled, it may cause dangerous environmental pollution, in soil, water bodies, and air.

-Addition of base converts it into "Millon's base" (named after Eugène Millon), which has the formula Hg2(OH)N*xH2O.
+Addition of base converts it into "Millon's base", named after Eugène Millon, which has the formula Hg2(OH)N*xH2O.
 A variety of related amido and nitrido materials with chloride, bromide, and hydroxide are known.

 Uses

-Before the toxicity of mercury was revealed, mercuric amidochloride, then known as "ammoniated mercury", was used as a topical skin antiseptic, especially impetigo, dermatomycosis and other certain dermatoses.
-It was also used for scaling in psoriasis, to treat pruritus ani, and against pinworm and ringworm infection (especially in dogs), against lesions on the body and near eyes, against crab louse infestation, against bumblefoot infection on poultry, and as a disinfectant.
+Before the toxicity of mercury was revealed, mercuric amidochloride, then known as "ammoniated mercury" or "white precipitate", was used as a topical skin antiseptic, especially for impetigo, dermatomycosis and other certain dermatoses.
+It was also used for scaling in psoriasis, to treat pruritus ani, and against pinworm and ringworm infection (especially in dogs), against crab louse infestation, against lesions on the body and near eyes, against bumblefoot infection on poultry, and as a disinfectant.
 Chronic use of this medication can lead to systemic mercury poisoning.
 Since less toxic medications are available now, to treat those conditions, there is no need to use mercuric amidochloride as a medication anymore.